1985 Arizona Wildcats football team: After the season

 Arizona’s finish to the 1985 season would continue to lead to an improvement for the Wildcats and set the stage for a remarkable 1986 season which would see Arizona in contention for the Pac-10 title.
-The team would ultimately finish with a historic rivalry victory as well as a win in the postseason for the first time.
-Smith would depart as Wildcat coach after the season.
+The team would ultimately finish with yet another winning record and a victory in the postseason for the first time in school history.
+Smith would depart as the Wildcats’ coach after the season.